 - ✓ Children require heights/lengths and weights at each certification visit.
-Certifications occur in six-month intervals. - ✓ Breastfeeding, Postpartum and Pregnant women require height and weight at the certification. - ✓ Infants require a length and weight be taken at the mid-certification, between six and eight months of age.
+Certifications occur in six-month intervals. - ✓ Breastfeeding, Postpartum and Pregnant women require height and weight at the certification. - ✓ Infants require a length and weight be taken at certification, between two and four months of age, at mid-certification (between six and eight months of age) and at Health Assessment (between nine and twelve months of age).